suecannavlc/wb_project/README.rst

 *find_repeated_number*

+**Installation**

 It manages the external dependencies with poetry.

-Please install poetry with the following command:
+Please install poetry with
+the following command:

 *curl -sSL https://install.python-poetry.org | python3 -*